Shahnoor-Rashid/Password-generator/README.md

 ## Installation
-To access the website, please click the link below.
+To access the website, please click the link.
 [https://shahnoor-rashid.github.io/Password-generator/]

 ## Usage